Provizanta/ansible-role-podman/README.md

     podman_policy:          # dict, YAML to be converted to 'policy.json' file content
     podman_storage:         # dict, YAML imitating INI like 'storage.conf' file
     podman_seccomp:         # dict, YAML to be converted to 'seccomp.json' file content
+    podman_hooks:           # dict, key: hook name, value: YAML to be converted to '*.json' file content

 Dependencies
 ------------